Hinduism in Assam

-Hinduism is the largest religion of Assam, practiced by around 61% of the state population as per the 2011 Census.
+Hinduism is the dominant religion practised in the state of Assam.
+According to some scholars, it is home to some of the most complex and poorly understood traditions in Hinduism.
+People follow traditions belonging to Shaivism, Shaktism, Tantra, and an indigenous form of Vaishnavism called Ekasarana Dharma; taken together the practitioners constitute around 61% of the state population as per the 2011 Census.
 Hindus form a majority in 17 out of the 29 districts of Assam.
-By region, there is a significant diversity among the ethnic groups that profess the Hindu faith, traditions and customs.
-As per as 2011 Census, In Brahmaputra valley of Assam, Hindus constitute 62% of the population, most being ethnic Assamese.
+By region, there is a significant diversity among the ethnic groups that profess the Hindu faith, traditions, and customs.
+As per as 2011 Census, In Brahmaputra Valley of Assam, Hindus constitute 62% of the population, the majority being ethnic Assamese.
 In the autonomous Bodoland region of Assam, Hindus constitute 71.3% of the region's population, most being of the Bodo tribe.
-In the Barak valley region of southern Assam, Hindus constitute 50% of the region's population, most being ethnic Sylhetis, a subgroup of Bengalis.
-The Hill Tribes of Assam, particularly the Karbi people of Karbi Anglong and Dimasa people of Dima Hasao are mainly Hindus.
+In the Barak Valley region of southern Assam, Hindus constitute 50% of the region's population, most being ethnic Bengalis.
+The Hill Tribes of Assam, particularly the Karbi people of Karbi Anglong and Dimasa people of Dima Hasao, are mainly Animists.